zed-industries/community/README.md

 - Zed is currently only available on macOS.
 - We're focusing on a few key languages to start, and Zed currently works best with Rust, TypeScript, C, and C++, with support for additional languages soon to follow.

-### Join us on Discord

-Join the [Zed Insiders](https://discord.gg/SSD9eJrn6s) channel to engage with the Zed team and talk with fellow insiders.
-We're curious to talk with you about your experience.
-We'll also be asking questions there and sharing work in progress.

 ---